KrauseFx/krausefx.com/_posts/2017-01-31-scaling-open-source-communities.md

 ### Enabling your users to extend your project

-When scaling your project you have to say “No” to many new features and ideas.
+When scaling your project you have to say "No" to many new features and ideas.
 Instead you need to focus on what your software is best at.
 However most software would be very limited if there was no way to extend it.
 Depending on the size of your community, there are two good way to achieve that.

 Offer dynamic configuration files (ala DSL)